omarelhorre/Sari3-V2/README.md

 -- Review Policies
 CREATE POLICY "Anyone can view reviews" ON reviews FOR SELECT USING (true);
 CREATE POLICY "Anyone can insert reviews" ON reviews FOR INSERT WITH CHECK (true);

+-- Help Requests Policies
+CREATE POLICY "Anyone can view help requests" ON help_requests FOR SELECT USING (true);
+CREATE POLICY "Anyone can insert help requests" ON help_requests FOR INSERT WITH CHECK (true);
+CREATE POLICY "Anyone can update help requests" ON help_requests FOR UPDATE USING (true) WITH CHECK (true);
+CREATE POLICY "Anyone can delete help requests" ON help_requests FOR DELETE USING (true);
 ```

 #### Step 4: Seed Initial Data